 This event was off the record and held in English.

 - The Fluid North Korean Nuclear Situation: The discussants agreed there have been both positive and negative developments with regard to the North Korea nuclear issue over the past year.
 After Trump’s threats of “fire and fury” and despite North Korea’s increased nuclear testing during the summer of 2017, Kim Jong-un agreed to end North Korea’s intercontinental ballistic missile program (ICBM).
-The panelists also pointed to increased engagement between the U.S. and North Korea as a sign the relationship is improving.
+The panelists also pointed to increased engagement between the United States and North Korea as a sign the relationship is improving.
 At the same time, the international consensus on how best to deal with North Korea has broken down.
-The international community’s support for the maximum pressure campaign has weakened, which has left the U.S., South Korea, Russia, China, and Japan to pursue their own North Korea strategies.
+The international community’s support for the maximum pressure campaign has weakened, which has left the United States, South Korea, Russia, China, and Japan to pursue their own North Korea strategies.

 - The Changing Geopolitical Landscape: The panelists analyzed the changing geopolitics in Northeast Asia since the Singapore summit, noting that progress on the Korean Peninsula is due to cooperation between all major powers involved.
 China is believed to be the key to North Korea’s economic stability and seems to be playing a passive yet supportive role from the sidelines.
 Russia, they said, is not the most powerful country, but it cannot be ignored due to its economic interests in the region.
 Russia’s policy toward North Korea mostly depends on its relations with the United States, while South Korea is attempting to bridge the gap as a middleman between the United States and North Korea.
 Panelists argued that South Korea would have to distance itself from the United States in order to gain North Korea’s trust.